umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 - **Method**: `GET`
 - **Endpoint**: `/sales/teams/all`

+GET /sales/teams/all - Get all sales teams across all units GET /sales/teams/all?salesUnitId=1 - Get teams from specific unit

 ### API Description and Flow
 This API retrieves all teams in the Sales department with optional unit filtering.
 The flow includes:
 1. Fetches all teams with team lead and sales unit information